Optimal Learning from Label Proportions with General Loss Functions: Experiments

 \section{Experiments}

-We compare our general unbiased proportion matching loss against standard baselines, where the goal is to minimize the cross-entropy loss.
+We compare our general unbiased proportion matching loss against standard baselines, where the goal is to minimize the log loss, which is more aligned with our goal of coping with conversion prediction problems in ad domains.
 We evaluate against EasyLLP \citep{10.5555/3666122.3666778} and a standard proportion matching method (e.g., \cite{yu+13}), which is shown to be a strong baseline in \cite{10.5555/3666122.3666778}.
-Our dataset preparation and experimental setup is heavily inspired by \cite{10.5555/3666122.3666778}.
+Dataset preparation and experimental setup is heavily inspired by \cite{10.5555/3666122.3666778}.
 We conduct two kinds of experiments: (i) batch experiments, making many training passes over a dataset aimed at achieving low instance-level log loss on held-out test data, and (ii) an online experiment on the Criteo Display Advertising Challenge dataset \citep{criteo-display-ad-challenge}, where the goal is to make accurate predictions on a stream of data as it arrives.

 \compactpara{Datasets and Models.} We conduct batch learning experiments on the MNIST \citep{lecun2010mnist}, CIFAR-10 \citep{Krizhevsky09Cifar}, Higgs \citep{Baldi2014Higgs}, and Adult \citep{UCIAdult} datasets.
 For MNIST the training labels are binarized based on whether each digit is even or odd, while for CIFAR-10 we consider two binarization strategies: Animal-vs-Machine and Cat-vs-Rest.
 We train convolutional neural networks for MNIST and CIFAR-10 and fully-connected networks for Higgs and Adult.
 Our online experiment is conducted on the Criteo Display Advertising Challenge \citep{criteo-display-ad-challenge}, which is a click prediction task where each training example contains information about an ad impression and the label corresponds to whether the ad was clicked or not.
 For this dataset, we use a deep embedding network, where each feature value is associated with a learned embedding vector and the model's prediction is the output of several fully-connected layers applied to the concatenated feature embeddings.
 Further details are given in \Cref{sa:exp}.